NPI Frequently Asked Questions

 - whether the application is submitted electronically or on paper;

 - whether the application is complete and free of errors.
 When gathering information for the application, be sure that all provider information, such as social security number and federal employer identification number, are correct.

 CMS estimates that, in general, a health care provider who submits a properly completed, electronic application could have an NPI within ten days.

-Registering your NPI with IBC is easy.
+Registering your NPI with Independence is easy.
 Once you have obtained your NPIs, you may register online using our NPI Provider Registration Web Form.
 All providers (participating and nonparticipating) may register using the appropriate online form.

 Participating providers may also register their NPIs with us by mailing their completed custom NPI submission form.
 This form has been included in mailings to participating provider offices.

 Contact your Network Coordinator with questions regarding the new Provider Registration Web form or your custom NPI submission form.

 Where can I obtain additional information on the National Provider Identifier?

 The Centers for Medicare & Medicaid Services website is an excellent resource for detailed information on the National Provider Identifier.